KryvkoSergii/goit-devops/README.md

 # GoIT DevOps.
-IaC (Terraform)
+IaC (Terraform), Kubernetes (EKS), Helm

 ## Purpose:
-Automate cloud infrastructure deployment for DevOps projects on AWS using Terraform.
+Automate cloud infrastructure deployment for django projects to AWS EKS using Terraform and Helm Charts.

-### General structure
+### General structure Terraform
 The code automates the creation of the basic AWS infrastructure for a DevOps project using a modular approach.

 ### S3 Backend